How to Visit San Francisco on a Budget

 If you’re a fan of art, you’ll want to see the many murals of the Mission District.
 Most have been around for a few decades, and provide creative commentary on everything from politics and human rights issues to natural disasters and varying art styles.

 Many of the museums in San Francisco are cheap or even free, letting you experience the city on a budget during your trip.
 Fisherman’s Wharf is a great place to go for free museums, since it’s home to Musée Mécanique, and has more than 200 antique musical instruments and mechanical arcade machines.
 Admission is free, and it costs less than $1 to play most games.
-Another free museum in the Fisherman’s Wharf area is the San Francisco Maritime Museum.
+Other low-cost museums in Fisherman’s Wharf include the San Francisco Maritime Museum (which is free) and the Cartoon Art Museum ($10 for adults, free for kids under five).
 Other museums have free admission days.
 For example, a ticket to Museum of Craft and Design is normally $8 per person, but it’s free on the first Tuesday of every month.
 The de Young Museum is also free on that day, though its Hamon Observation Tower is always free and offers a stunning view of the city.

 AT&T Park Portwalk